pulumi/registry/themes/default/content/registry/packages/kong/installation-configuration.md

 * .NET: [`Pulumi.Kong`](https://www.nuget.org/packages/Pulumi.Kong)

 ## Configuring Credentials

+Pulumi relies on the Kong SDK to authenticate requests from your computer to Kong.
+Your credentials are never sent to pulumi.com.
+The Pulumi Kong Provider needs to be configured with Kong credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: